kaestli/eidaws-federator-deployment/docs/docker-compose/README.rst

 .. image:: diagrams/eidaws-federator-arch.svg
    :align: center

+The Compose deployment will deploy the system depicted in the figure above.
+Dashed lines mark the container image components involved.
+Their corresponding names are indicated in red.

 ``eidaws-federator`` provides a single, unified gateway to the waveform archives and the station and quality control information from the entire EIDA data holdings, i.e. from all the datacenters (DCs) in EIDA.
 It's *frontend